learn-co-curriculum/phase-1-html-iframes/README.md

 ### `frameborder` and `style`

 In earlier HTML versions, `iframe`s were put inside of borders by default.
 Many people found that ugly.
-The `frameborder` allows us to turn the border off.
-Nowadays we like to control that kind of thing with CSS, so most of the time you'll want to set both `frameborder="0"` AND `style="border:0"`.
+The `frameborder` allowed us to turn the border off.
+Nowadays we like to control that kind of thing with CSS and `frameborder` is consider _deprecated_ meaning "likely to be removed from the standard."

+We see this appear often in `iframe` links as providers try to support _as many browsers as possible_.
+It's important to understand what it means, but you probably won't need to write it much.
+If you do, you'll want to set both `frameborder="0"` AND `style="border:0"`.

 ### `allowfullscreen`